Smooth Fox Terrier

 The right food

-The Smooth Fox Terrier is very easy to care for due to its short coat.
+The smooth-haired Fox Terrier is very easy to care for due to its short coat.
 As with all dogs, the coat, eyes and ears should be checked regularly.
-You will notice quickly anyway in the daily interaction with your dog if something changes.
+In daily contact with the dog, you will quickly notice if anything changes anyway.

-Sufficient exercise and activity for the little head should therefore be on the daily program.
+Sufficient exercise and activity for their brains should therefore be part of their daily program.
 Fox terriers are also suitable for many dog sports such as agility.

 Suitable accessories

-In addition, the playful fox terrier will also enjoy various toys, balls or frisbees.
-If you are lucky enough to have a garden, you can also think about buying some small obstacles from the sport of agility to keep your dog busy.
+The playful fox terrier will also enjoy various toys, balls or frisbees.
+If you are lucky enough to have a garden, you can also buy a few small agility obstacles to keep your dog busy.

 Origin & History

-The Smooth Fox Terrier is a British dog breed.
-As the name also reveals, the fox terrier was originally bred for fox hunting ("fox" = English fox).
-He was supposed to flush the animals out of their burrows.
-The breeds from which the fox terrier originated are not known.
+The smooth-haired fox terrier is a British dog breed.
+As the name suggests, the fox terrier was originally bred for fox hunting.
+He was supposed to track down the animals in their den.
+It is not known from which breeds the fox terrier originated.

-The breed was first registered with the British Kennel Club in 1876, where a breed standard was first established.
-However, the fox terrier should have existed already before that.
+The breed was first registered with the British Kennel Club in 1876, where a breed standard was also established for the first time.
+However, the Fox Terrier probably already existed before this.

-In Germany, the German Fox Terrier Association was founded in 1889.
-This still maintains information on current litters of the breed, competitions, exhibitions or breed tests.
-The breed standards are revised regularly (even if only slightly) and can be read on the page of the FCI
+The German Fox Terrier Club was founded in Germany in 1889.
+It still provides information today about current litters of the breed, competitions, exhibitions and breed tests.
+The breed standards are revised regularly (albeit only slightly) and can be viewed on the FCI website.